 The committee agreed with DEQ's analysis regarding the fiscal and economic impacts.
-The committee did provide comments about how adjusting the Standard Rebate amounts might affect EV purchases.
-However, the committee also recommended maintaining the higher Charge Ahead Rebate amounts in order to provide better access for qualifying households.
+The committee did provide comments about how reducing the Standard Rebate amounts might affect EV purchases.
+However, the committee also recommended maintaining the higher Charge Ahead Rebate amounts to provide better access for qualifying households.
 The committee determined the proposed rules would not have a significant adverse impact on small businesses in Oregon.

-Housing cost
+Housing Cost